r-devel/r-dev-env/docs/container_setup/gitpod_workspace/workspacestart.md

     will take approximately 15-20 minutes to create the workspace for the first time.
 The environment will be cached for faster startup in the future.

+    !!! note
-    !!!
-Note Changing the resource option from Standard to Large will reduce the free monthly Gitpod usage, which is 50 hours per month of Standard workspace usage.
+        Changing the resource option from Standard to Large will reduce the free monthly Gitpod usage, which is 50 hours per month of Standard workspace usage.
 See the
         [billing](https://www.gitpod.io/docs/configure/billing) docs for more